seeker105/Intro-To-Controllers-And-Services/README.md

 * You will need to include at minimum the dependencies
     * Web
 	* DevTools
-* Add the [MapStruct Dependency](http://mapstruct.org/documentation/installation/) to the pom.xml
 * Add the SpringFox and SpringFox-UI dependecies to the pom.xml
 * Add the Docket bean to the Configuration class
 * Create a POJO named *"Person"* with at least the fields